Three Floyds Brewing

-Three Floyds Brewing is a brewery founded in 1996 by brothers Nick and Simon and their father Mike Floyd in Hammond, Indiana.
+Three Floyds Brewing (3 Floyds) is a brewery founded in 1996 by brothers Nick and Simon and their father Mike Floyd in Hammond, Indiana.
 Since 2000, the brewery has been located in Munster, Indiana.
-Three Floyds opened a brewpub adjacent to the brewery in 2005.
-They closed the brewpub in 2020.

 In 2011, an article in The Washington Post said that Three Floyds "has won over the beer geek elite", and "has been making the best beers on the planet for four of the past five years—at least according to the more than 1 million beer reviews logged each year on RateBeer.com.
 (In 2008, it slipped to second place.)"

 In 2018, Three Floyds cracked the top 50 list of Brewing companies by sales volume reaching the #39 spot in craft brewery sales and #49 spot in overall brewery sales.
+By 2026, Three Floyds had expanded distribution to 22 states.

+History

+Nick, Simon, and Mike Floyd opened Three Floyds Brewing in 1996 in Hammond, Indiana operating out of an old auto garage.
+The original brewing system was made of a Canfield's cola tank with wok burners and Swiss cheese fermenters salvaged from Wisconsin.
+The three purchased a warehouse in Munster in 2000 to house the brewery.
+Three Floyds opened a brewpub adjacent to the brewery in 2005.
+By 2012 Three Floyds was producing 10,000 barrels per year.
+In 2014 it was announced that plans for a distillery were in the works across the street from the brewery.
+The distillery would produce gin, rum, vodka and other spirits for sale and tasting.
+The distillery opened on June 21, 2019.

+In 2018 plans were unveiled for the expansion of Three Floyds 57,000 sq. ft. facility to a larger, campus-like setting with a bigger brewpub, retail area, office space and parking, as well as a larger brewing facility.
+Construction was set to begin after Dark Lord Day 2019.
+The brewpub closed in 2020.
+Three Floyds made plans in 2023 to open a Taproom at their Munster location in 2024, expanding to over 136,000 sq. ft. and enlarging the retail and office spaces.

+Co-founder Simon Floyd died on December 19, 2024, in Dyer, Indiana.

 Beers

 Three Floyds produces more than a dozen year-round beers as well as numerous seasonal beers.